CLDR 48 Release Note

 andterritoryInfo

-data will receive significant updates to improve accuracy and maintainability CLDR-18087
+data received significant updates to improve accuracy and maintainability CLDR-18087 - The likely language for Belarus changed to Russian CLDR-14479

 V49 advance warnings